 - Federal and State required assessments: All students at the School will participate in all Federal and State assessment programs. - 2.
 District assessments: Students may participate in any or all district assessment programs in which the district students in comparable grades/schools participate. - 3.
-Benchmark and progress monitoring assessments: the School must administer benchmark or interim assessments aligned to the Next Generation Sunshine State

-- Standards Common Core State Standards to monitor student progress in reading and mathematics.
-The School may participate in the district's progress monitoring program or adopt their own system of assessments. - 4.
+Benchmark and progress monitoring assessments: The School must administer benchmark or interim assessments aligned to the Florida State Standards to monitor student progress in reading and mathematics.
+The School may participate in the district's progress monitoring program or adopt their own system of formative or interim assessments. - 4.
 School selected assessments: The School may choose to administer school level assessments that are not part of the district's assessment system.
 In such cases, the School is responsible for all costs associated with the purchase of test materials, test inventory, test administration, scoring and reporting. - 5.
 If an IEP, 504 Plan, and/or an EP for a student indicate the need for test accommodations or an alternate assessment for participation in a State assessment, the School will ensure the provision of testing accommodations or administer the state alternate assessment in compliance with State administration procedures. - 6.
-All School personnel involved with any aspect of the testing process must have knowledge of and abide by State (and, if applicable, Sponsor's) policies, procedures, and standards regarding test administration, test security, test audits, and reporting of test results. - 7.
-The Sponsor shall provide to the applicable School staff all services/support activities that are routinely provided to the Sponsor's staff regarding implementation of District and State-required assessment activities.
+All School personnel involved with any aspect of the testing process must have knowledge of and abide by State (and, if applicable, Sponsor's) policies, procedures, and standards regarding test administration, test security, test audits, and reporting of test results.

+- 7. The Sponsor shall provide to the applicable School staff all services/support activities that are routinely provided to the Sponsor's staff regarding implementation of District and State-required assessment activities.
 The School shall designate a testing coordinator and shall be responsible for proper test administration.
-The School shall permit the Sponsor to monitor and/or proctor all aspects of the School's test administration, if the Sponsor deems it necessary.

-- 8. The Sponsor shall provide the school with reports on District and State assessments in the same manner as for all public schools in the district.
-The Sponsor shall provide state-required academic student performance data to the School for each of its students coming from the Sponsor's system, as well as rates of academic progress of comparable student populations in the Sponsor's system if feasible. - The School will monitor progress toward the goals of the SIP as a part of its progress monitoring of student achievement at regular intervals during the school year. - 10.
-The School shall, at its expense, provide adequate technological infrastructure to support all required online test administration.
+The School shall permit the Sponsor to monitor and/or proctor all aspects of the School's test administration, if the Sponsor deems it necessary. - 8.
+The Sponsor shall provide the school with reports on District and State assessments in the same manner as for all public schools in the district.
+The Sponsor shall provide state-required academic student performance data to the School for each of its students coming from the Sponsor's system, as well as rates of academic progress of comparable student populations in the Sponsor's system if feasible. - 9.
+The School will monitor progress toward the goals of the SIP as a part of its progress monitoring of student achievement at regular intervals during the school year. - 10.
+The School shall, at its expense, provide adequate technological infrastructure to support all required online test administration. - C. Student Progression, Promotion/Graduation - The School will adopt the Sponsor's Student Progression Plan as stated in the approved Application.
+The School will comply with student placement and progression procedures, including requirements for middle school course recovery and transition to high school to meet high school graduation requirements.

-C. Student Promotion

-- The School will follow and comply with the Sponsor's plan for Student Progression, including requirements for middle school course recovery and transition to high school to meet high school graduation requirements. - 2.
+- The adoption of courses not listed in the Application and/or courses not on the district-approved list require Sponsor approval.
+Such requests shall be submitted to the Sponsor following district procedures and time lines for course adoption. - 3.
 The School agrees to provide the data generated by the School's own internal assessments and evaluations if such data will be submitted to the Sponsor to meet state requirements for student placement, promotion and/or retention.